AndreyBespamyatnov/ASAPCodeReview/readme.md

 Tips:
 - For dry-run, set `Tool.DryRun` to `true` in appsettings.json (or export `TOOL_DRY_RUN=true`).
+- Choose how to handle the review output using `Tool.PublishMode` (or env `TOOL_PUBLISH_MODE`):
+  - `Publish` (default): immediately post a PR comment.
+  - `StartReview`: attempt to create a draft review comment you can publish later in Bitbucket.
 - Other optional settings (appsettings.json or env): `BITBUCKET_WORKSPACE`, `BITBUCKET_REPO_SLUG`, `TABBY_TIMEOUT_SECONDS`, `TOOL_TEMP_ROOT`, `TOOL_MAX_DIFF_CHARS`.

 ## Notes & limitations